port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/text.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Textbox
+# Text

-Textbox is a basic input for text.
+Text is a basic input for textual information.

-## 💡 Common textbox usage
+## 💡 Common text usage

-The textbox input type can be used to store any text based data, for example:
+The text input type can be used to store any text based data, for example:

 - Image tags;
 - Variable keys;